cosmonought/AiB-ATONE-Delegation-Program/README.md

 - **Active participant in Governance:** A major goal for AtomOne is to create an improved governance system.
 Therefore active participation in discussions related to governance proposals and voting are fundamental to fulfill its vision.
 Therefore Validators are expected to vote on all governance proposals.
 The validators absent from governance activities may see reduction in delegations.

-* **Tooling Development:** Validators who are actively looking to expand the ecosystem by introducing dashboards, explorers, wallets and other tools in order to ensure robust running of the chain and its growth are taken into high consideration.
+* **Tooling Development/ Infrastructure support:** Validators who are actively looking to expand the ecosystem by introducing dashboards, explorers, wallets, other tools or providing infrastructure support in order to ensure robust running of the chain and support of its growth are taken into high consideration.

 - **No Malicious Activity**: Validators must maintain network integrity and avoid any slashing event.
 Any involvement in malicious activity or double-signing events will result in immediate removal from the delegation program and the redelegation of the existing delegated tokens.